 The program builds on cross-cutting areas of research strength in the School of Science and Engineering, including: novel 21st century materials; materials for energy; bio-molecular materials; macromolecules; “quantum mechanics to devices”; surfaces, interfaces, and nanostructures; and computation.

-The Engineering Physics program offers optional tracks (areas of concentration) for students who are interested in specific aspects of the broader program.
-Students may choose one of four established tracks:
+The Engineering Physics program offers optional certificates (tracks) for students who are interested in specific aspects of the broader program.
+Students may choose one of four established certificates:

 - Computational Engineering

 with each having a pre-approved set of coursework.
 See Engineering Physics Certificates

 for more information.

 The Engineering Physics Major curriculum consists of the following requirements (97 credits total plus Tulane core requirements, 94 credits for students who started prior to Fall 2016):

 - Tulane University’s core requirements for graduation (note that Engineering Physics majors must complete six cultural knowledge electives, but are exempt from the language requirement)

 - Mathematics: Four courses including MATH 2210 (Calculus III) and MATH 2240/4240 (Introduction to Applied Mathematics or Ordinary Differential Equations), to be completed during the first two years of study (13 credits minimum)

 - Basic Science: PHYS 1310, 1320 (General Physics I and II with lab) and CHEM 1070, 1075, 1080, 1085 (General Chemistry I and II with lab) taken in the first year of study, followed by PHYS 2350, 2360 (Modern Physics I and II) in the second year (22 credits)